Find answers to frequently asked questions on this page.

-For security purposes, we automatically lock all database accounts that haven't been used within the last six months.
-If you need your account unlocking, please phone us on 0161 275 1652 / 7390.
+For security purposes, we automatically lock all database accounts that have not been used within the last six months.
+If you need your account to be unlocked, please contact us via email.

-Q4: What do I do if a patient did not attend (DNA) their follow-up visit, or if they've been discharged?
+Q3: What do I do if a patient did not attend (DNA) their follow-up visit, or if they have been discharged?

 If a patient does not attend their appointment for a follow-up visit, you may not have any data to enter onto the BSRBR-RA database.
 In this case, it's best to let us know using the Feedback section so we can update the follow-up status to Missed / Data cannot be recorded.
-This helps to keep the database tidy, as it is clear when the patient has not attended, and it's removed from your list of overdue follow-ups.
+This helps to keep the database tidy, as it is clear when the patient has not attended, and the follow up will be removed from your list of overdue follow-ups.

 Of course, if there is information from the notes applicable to the time period covered by the follow-up, please enter this onto the database.
-Remember to leave a note in the Feedback section to say that the patient didn't attend, so we don't raise queries for the other missing data.
+Remember to leave a note in the Feedback section to say that the patient did not attend, so we will not raise queries for the other missing data.

 The 14-day edit window is the period of time that you are allowed to add and change data within a follow-up.
-Once this period ends, you will be able to view the data that's been entered, but you won't be able to change it.
-If you've noticed a mistake and the edit window is closed, please contact us and we'll be able to help.
+Once this period ends, you will be able to view the data that has been entered, but you will not be able to change it.
+If you have noticed a mistake and the edit window is closed, please contact us and we will be able to help.

 The 14-day edit window begins when you click Select to open a follow-up for the first time, and ends after 14 days unless it is manually closed.
 Once closed, it is transferred to an inbox monitored daily by the BSRBR-RA admin staff, who will check the information entered in the follow-up and raise any data queries if necessary.
 See our Avoiding Data Queries page for more information on how to make sure you incur as few queries as possible!